fabiconcept/secret-room/README.md

 **Secret Room** is a fully anonymous, real-time chat app that lets users create temporary servers and invite others to join without revealing their identity.
 This is the **frontend**, built with **Next.js**, **TypeScript**, **Tailwind CSS**, and **Socket.IO**, crafted for speed, privacy, and responsiveness.

-> 💡 This project focuses on stateless, anonymous sessions, private invites, and smooth real-time messaging.
+> 💡 This project focuses on stateless, anonymous sessions, private invites, smooth real-time messaging, and immersive UI/UX.

 ---